Johnson & Wales University-Charlotte

 - Diversity Average community college minority breakdown

-- The teacher population of 100 teachers has declined by 39% over five years.
+- The teacher population of 100 teachers has stayed relatively flat over five years.

 |Johnson & Wales University-Charlotte||(NC) Community College Avg.|